chr15k/array/README.md

 ```

 ### <a id="sort_recursive"></a>arr_sort_recursive()
-The arr_sortRecursive method recursively sorts an array using the sort function for numeric sub=arrays and ksort for associative subarrays:
+The arr_sort_recursive method recursively sorts an array using the sort function for numeric sub=arrays and ksort for associative subarrays:

 ```php
 $array = [